ianking0000/Getting_Cleaning_Data_Project/README.md

 ##5.
 Output
 Using *write.table* to output the "final_data" into a txt file named as "mean_var.txt".

-In the new data frame, there are 80 cols. and 180 rows.
+In the new data frame, there are 80 columns and 180 rows.
 The 1st column is the index, which in the format number-activity.
 The number is the volunteer ID.
 The rest 79 columns are the average of the 79 features which is either a mean or std values.Since we have 30 volunteers and 6 activities, so there are 180 rows.